Practice open access

 Green Open Access

-In Green open access, the author takes the initiative to make a version of their article openly available by placing it online in an open repository, sometimes referred to as self-archiving.
+The author takes the initiative to make their article published in a subscription journal openly available by placing a version of it online in an open repository, often referred to as self-archiving.

 Generally speaking, in academic publishing, there are three “versions” of the article:

 the version that has been revised following peer review

 |The peer-reviewed version is usually the one you may post online, keep this version when publishing your article.|

 Publishers rarely allow the final version to be posted.
 Use Sherpa/Romeo to verify your journal’s policy and whether an embargo is required.

 You can then deposit the permitted version in the University of Ottawa’s institutional repository, uO Research.
 Instructions on depositing your work quickly and easily can be found on the uO Research website under "Deposit your Research"

 You may also use a subject or disciplinary repository, depending on the journal's policy.
 Usually you are not permitted to post on commercial sites so uploading your article to Academia.edu and ResearchGate may violate the journal policy.